-The term amoeba comes from Greek amoibe, meaning “to change”.
-This may be due to its shape that is constantly changing.
-Variants: amœba; ameba.
+Etymology: the term amoeba comes from Greek amoibe, meaning “to change”.
+This may be due to its shape, which is constantly changing.

 Free-living species of the Amoeba genus are found in freshwater and soil habitats.
 They are major predators of bacterial populations.(6) Amoeba proteus is an example of a free-living amoeba.
 It is a large protist as its length may reach up to 2 mm.
 It is non-pathogenic as there has been no known Amoeba proteus disease in humans and other animals.

-Another is the brain-eating amoeba, Naegleria fowleri.
-The species lives in hot springs, warm freshwater lakes, and rivers.
+Naegleria fowleri is a species of Amoeba that lives in hot springs, warm freshwater lakes, and rivers.
 It can turn from a free-living state into a parasite when it enters the body of a host, e.g. humans.
 It enters through the nose and penetrates the nasal mucosa.
 Later, it migrates to the brain through the olfactory nerves.
 In the brain, it feeds on brain tissues, e.g. astrocytes and neurons, and thereby causes naegleriasis (or primary amoebic meningoencephalitis), which can be sudden, severe, and fatal to the host.

 - Biosystematics, Structure and Functions of Invertebrates.
 Retrieved from http://assets.vmou.ac.in/MZO01.pdf